ECE 4420/6420 Knowledge Engineering

 Course Materials

 No textbooks are required for this course.
-I recommend the following books for after-class reading:
+Recommended for after-class reading:

 • In-class quizzes